jasonroelofs/website/_posts/2013-02-11-raidit-final-thoughts.markdown

 end
 </code></pre>

-Now the code shows it's intent, the tests show and prove behavior, and any changes made to *active_sorted_by_name* won't cause the test to fail.
-Testing the behavior of *active_sorted_by_name* can then be done with actual database objects and in one place only, minimizing the speed impact on the full suite.
+Now the code shows it's intent, the tests show and prove behavior, and any changes made to `active_sorted_by_name` won't cause the test to fail.
+Testing the behavior of this new method can then be done with actual database objects and in one place only, minimizing the speed impact on the full suite.

 There is one very important caveat: this pattern can only be used safely if you also have an end-to-end acceptance suite.
 I believe this is so important that I'm going to say it again: **If you are going to use mocks in tests you must have a separate acceptance-level test suite!** If there are no tests to prove that objects to actually communicate as the mocks say they do, then the mocked tests, in many cases, are actually a hinderance, passing when the application itself fails.

 In raidit I made sure to have a full end-to-end [Cucumber test suite](https://github.com/jasonroelofs/raidit/tree/master/features) to ensure the mocks in my [controller tests](https://github.com/jasonroelofs/raidit/tree/master/test/controllers) were correct.
 I did still follow my original plan of not mocking what I own; considering Rails Controllers outside of "ownership" of the application.
-None of the domain-level unit tests use mocking, and with in-memory objects that worked really well, though please see my previous post for the caveats here.
+None of the domain-level unit tests use mocking, and with in-memory objects that worked really well, though please see my [previous post]({% post_url 2013-01-28-implementing-persistence %}) for the caveats of this approach.
 I'm no longer in the "mocks are bad!" crowd but I still am careful to make sure I'm using them correctly and to have another test suite to keep my mock use in check.

 ## Hide persistence details